JelenaMF/Phrase-Hunter-a-word-guessing-game/README.md

  if the selected letter isn't in the phrase the player loses a heart.

- The player keeps choosing letters until they reveal the phrase or the lost their five lives.
+ The player keeps choosing letters until they reveal the phrase or they lost their five lives.